DiffusionNetworkInference/PIND/README.md

 # PIND

-Code for Inferring Diffusion Networks with Probabilistic Data
+Code for “Inferring Diffusion Networks with Probabilistic Data”   submitted to SIGKDD 2022

 ---